Max8211/crypto-correlation-analyser/AI_usage.md

    - AI assissted in creating script structure
    - AI helped adding/updating some code lines after reapeated errors

-5. Regime analysis
+5. Regime + Cluster analysis
    - AI helped generating sstructure for some difficult part of the code
-   - AI assissted in plot generation
+   - AI assisted in plot generation and helped bettering unsatisfying graphs
    - AI helped refining the script
    - final code is fully understood